$p$-adic hyperbolicity for Shimura varieties and period images: Introduction

-\begin{remark} \begin{enumerate} \item We define the good reduction locus precisely in Section \ref{Sec: bdry}, but informally, the good reduction locus is the analytic open subspace of $X^{\an}$ whose classical $K$-points arise as $\cO_K$-points of a good integral model of $X$.
+\begin{remark} \begin{enumerate} \item We define the good reduction locus precisely in Section \ref{Sec: bdry}.
+Informally, the good reduction locus is the analytic open subspace of $X^{\an}$ whose classical $K$-points arise as $\cO_K$-points of a good integral model of $X$.
 If $X$ is proper, then the good reduction locus is all of $X^{\an}$ and therefore the good reduction hypothesis is vacuous.
 We expect the theorem to hold without this hypothesis.

-\item We draw the reader's attention to the fact that the good reduction hypothesis in Theorem \ref{thm:introextension} has the consequence that the extension of $f$ yields a map to $X$, and it is not necessary to compactify $X$.
+\item We draw the reader's attention to the fact that the good reduction hypothesis in the period image case of Theorem \ref{thm:introextension} has the consequence that the extension of $f$ yields a map to $X$, and it is not necessary to compactify $X$.

-\item The setting of Shimura varieties of \emph{abelian type} is addressed in \cite{p-adic-borel-Ag}, where the authors prove $p$-adic extension and algebraicity theorems without a good reduction hypothesis and for all primes $p$.
-However, the extension of the map from $(\Dstar)^a \times \sD^b$ is only obtained to the Baily-Borel compactification of $X$.
-Indeed, one may start with a map from $\sD$ to the Baily-Borel compactification with the property that $\Dstar$ maps to the interior and $0$ maps to the boundary. \end{enumerate} \end{remark}